reproto/reproto/doc/spec.md

 }
 ```

-An interface is encoded as an object, with a special `type` field.
+By default, sub-types are encoded as objects with a special `type` field.
+This behavior can be controlled using the [`type_info`] attribute.

 For example (using `new Sampling.Average(10, Unit.SECONDS)`):